Operations Guide

 There are two executables for MCS, each with it's own man page:

 Note that these executables are not in the same "bin" directory as the platform native UM executables.
 Since it is a Java program, it has its own directory sub-tree, "MCS", with sub-directories "bin" and "lib".
-For example, the UMS version 6.14 MCS executables are under "UMS_6.14/MCS/bin".
+For example, the MCS executables are under "UMS_6.17/MCS/bin".
+For instructions on using a different directory structure, see the "Usage Notes" sections in MCS Man Page and Mcsds Man Page.

-However, MCS does use the underlying platform-specific UM library, so your proper paths should be set up.
+Note also that the MCS uses the underlying platform-specific UM library, so your proper paths should be set up.

 MCS Man Page <-